Anglo-Iranian Oil Co. case: Background

 The Anglo-Iranian Oil Company (formerly the Anglo-Persian Oil Company and currently BP) had been drilling for oil in Iran since 1913.
 In 1908, a British venture capitalist discovered oil in southern Iran.
-Throughout the early 20th century, the ruling Pahlavi government made various concessions with the British that gave the UK control over certain elements in the Iranian economy, the 1901 D'Arcy Concession being the earliest of these oil concessions.
+Throughout the early 20th century, the Iranian government made various concessions with the British that gave the UK control over certain elements in the Iranian economy, the 1901 D'Arcy Concession being the earliest of these oil concessions.
 In 1933, another concession was made which extended the terms of the D'Arcy Concession by 32 years, from 1961 until 1993 and altered how revenue was allocated.
 The concession would later stoke discontent within Iran.

 When Mohammad Mosaddeq became Iran's prime minister in 1951, his National Front party sought to nationalize Iran's oil industry and succeeded in doing so.
 This then led to the case of United Kingdom v.
 Iran being taken up by the International Court of Justice (ICJ).